Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kNHiKNWcniI.md

 ### Transcript

-> so we have vo or mostly text based there's plans for review uh there will be uh you know the uh the the latvian r d uh
+> so we have vo or mostly text based there's plans for review, there will be, you know the, the the latvian r d
 >
 > [Music]
 >